evestera/rust-wasm-workshop/docs/from-scratch.md

 TODO -- Sorry, I have not had time to finish this part yet.

+TLDR: Create a workspace with two crates.
+Mark one of them as cdylib and add `wasm-bindgen = "0.2.58"` as a dep.
+Add a third subfolder, and do `npm init`.
+Add a webpack-config.

 ## Some other options

 [The `wasm-pack` template](https://github.com/rustwasm/wasm-pack-template):